-The government in the last budget introduced Section 269ST.
-Under the section, cash transactions exceeding Rs.2 lakh are prohibited with a view to promote digital economy.
+The government introduced a new section 269ST.
+Under the section, cash transactions exceeding Rs.2 lakh are prohibited with a view to promoting the digital economy.

 Section 269ST prohibits any person to receive an amount of Rs.2 lakh and above in cash:

 After introducing this section, various representations were sent by NBFCs and HFCs as to whether the limit of Rs.2 lakh shall apply to one instalment of loan repayment or for the whole amount of such repayment.